-There was not much difference so far as Dogma was concerned between the Roman Church and the Right wing of Protestantism was concerned.
+There was not much difference, so far as Dogma was concerned, between the Roman Church and the Right wing of Protestantism.
 Both held to the Supernatural Character of the Christian Religion as a means of Salvation.
-The cheef point at issue so far as their differences attained to the distinction of intellectual status, was over the doctrine of the infallibility of the Bible.
-In defending their position the against the authority of the Church the reformers turned to the Bible.
-He was the revelation of Divine will.
-We are not far from the truth in stating that Protestants started out on their historic career Example Assistant impressed by the profound conviction that they had been intrusted by Almighty God with task of carrying to a lost world the only means of salvation, The Christian Religion, God's Will revealed in the Bible.
+The chief point at issue so far as their differences attained to the distinction of intellectual status, was over the doctrine of the infallibility of the Bible.
+In defending their position against the authority of the Church, the reformers turned to the Bible.
+Here was revelation of Divine will.
+We are not far from the truth in stating that Protestants started out on their historic career impressed by the profound conviction that they had been entrusted by Almighty God with [the] task of carrying to a lost world the only means of salvation, The Christian Religion, God's Will revealed in the Bible.

-Where have they landed him as he has followed them in faith ful simplicity, and heroic fidelity.
+Where have they landed him as he has followed them in faithful simplicity, and heroic fidelity?

-First the Bible: Being the channel throug which God's will is revealed to man; the Protestant in all good faith must know all that there is to be known about the Bible.
-In fact the exegencies of his situation compelled it.
+First the Bible: Being the channel through which God's will is revealed to man, the Protestant, in all good faith, must know all that there is to be known about the Bible.
+In fact, the exigencies of his situation compelled it.
 I shall not trace the steps in the process.
 It had already had its beginnings, but Luther may be cited as an example of the problem as it faced them immediately.
-Erasmas in his efforts to edit a pure Greek Text found that the famous verse in the fifth chapter of the first epistle general of St John was not to be found in the older texts, and was manifestly a late interpolation He omitted it from his first two editions of his New Testament.
-That raised protest and set students at the taskx of investigation.
-Luther denied that St. Paul had written the Epistle to the Hebrews .
-Concerning the Epistle of St. James he announced to the Church " I do not esteem this an apostolic epistle; I will not have it in my Bible among the canonical books."
-But all these questions were not only theoretically but practically pressing, and in augerated that long, laborious and and heroic search for the will of God in the Bible.
-Textual criticism; historical criticism; and the mis-named higher Criticism; - it is the record of a sublime faith and a disinterested loyalty.
-Whatever may be said of the failures of Protestantism, this story of of the uncovering of the secrets is marvellously rich, both in integrity of character, and in heroic fidelity.
+Erasmus, in his efforts to edit a pure Greek Text found that the famous verse in the fifth chapter of the first epistle general of St. John was not to be found in the older texts, and was manifestly a late interpolation.
+He omitted it from his first two editions of his New Testament.
+That raised protest and set students at the task of investigation.
+Luther denied that St. Paul had written the Epistle to the Hebrews.
+Concerning the Epistle of St. James, he announced to the Church, "I do not esteem this an apostolic epistle; I will not have it in my Bible among the canonical books."
+But all these questions were not only theoretically, but practically pressing, and inaugurated that long, laborious and heroic search for the will of God in the Bible.
+Textual criticism; historical criticism; and the mis-named higher Criticism; it is the record of a sublime faith and a disinterested loyalty.
+Whatever may be said of the failures of Protestantism, this story of the uncovering of the secrets is marvelously rich, both in integrity of character, and in heroic fidelity.

-But the interesting outcome is to be noted; beginning in the faith that the Bible is a supernatural revelation; following in fidelity to the belief, their search for all historic information about that revelation; the conclusion of it all has been to disprove the validity of their original assumption; and to place the bible back into the realm of natural books, naturally produced and naturally transmitted.
-Even the most ardent defenders of its supernatural character, are forced to say that it contains "Go'd will as I understand it."
+But the interesting outcome is to be noted: Beginning in the faith that the Bible is a supernatural revelation, following in the fidelity to the belief, their search for all historic information about that revelation; the conclusion of it all has been to disprove the validity of their original assumption, and to place the Bible back into the realm of natural books, naturally produced and naturally transmitted.
+Even the most ardent defenders of its supernatural character, are forced to say that it contains "God's will as I understand it."

-It remains for the churchman to-day to restore the Bible with its richness of material to a legitimate place in religious life and freed from the taint of magic and superstition with which it was colored furing the medieval period.
+It remains for the churchman today to restore the Bible with its richness of material to a legitimate place in religious life and free from the taint of magic and superstition with which it was colored during the medieval period.